 This two course equivalent sequence is a field placement, designed to enable students to apply and integrate the various theoretical perspectives and themes explored in the Disability Studies program through implementation of a community based project.
 Students will work with people with disabilities in community agencies and programs and develop respectful and empowering professional skills.
 Students will also have the opportunity to gain knowledge of an issue or area of specific interest.
 This will necessitate the development of an individual or group project of interest and importance to the organization involved.(Prerequisite: DISB 3010, DISB 3020: Semester 7 standing in Disability Studies Program)(Co-requisites: DISB 4010, DISB 4020).(Anti-requisite: DISB 4610)

-The following is a list of courses that have been identified as a Disability Studies Emphasis Course.
+The following is a list of courses that have been identified as Disability Studies Emphasis Courses.
 Various areas of study from time to time may offer courses dealing specifically with disability studies under specific course titles or general titles such as “Special Topics,” “Directed Readings,” or “Seminars.”
-Information regarding such courses will be available from the Disability Studies Program Coordinator.
 These courses may be taken with permission of the Disability Studies Program Coordinator.

-For the most current Disability Emphasis Courses, please refer to the Undergraduate Calendar.
+For the current Disability Emphasis Courses, please refer to the Undergraduate Calendar.

 Explores ethical issues of general interest which arise during the life-span, from conception until death, including methods to prevent contraception, methods to aid in reproduction, medical treatment for children, organ transplantation, research on human subjects, foregoing life-sustaining treatment, advance directives, assisted suicide, and euthanasia.
 This course is not directed specifically to health professionals.